-Respiratory Cultures: Screening Criteria
+Respiratory Cultures: Screening Criteria and Sputum Specimen Collection

-To increase the likelihood of obtaining an acceptable specimen, please review Sputum Collection Methods prior to obtaining specimen.
+To increase the likelihood of obtaining an acceptable specimen, please review Sputum Collection Methods below prior to obtaining specimen.

 The following criteria are used to determine acceptance or rejection, using a Gram-stained smear of the specimen: